auth0-sandbox/auth0-application-development/module02-instructions.md

     'Authorization': `Bearer ${req.oidc.accessToken.access_token}`
     ```

-    Note the grave accents (`) around the JavaScript template literal (the value); they are not single quotation marks!
+    Note the grave accents (`) around the JavaScript template literal (the value); they are not single-quotation marks!

 1. Locate the registration for the /expenses endpoint: *app.get("/expenses", requiresAuth(), async (req, res, next) => {*.
 Add the same authorization header we just did in the previous step to the headers in this endpoint as well.